Advertiser Disclosure

 How to Find The Best Savings Account?

-Arguably the best way to find the best savings accounts is right here on compareaccounts.com.
+Arguably the best way to find the best savings accounts is right here on www.compareaccounts.com.
 Although we don’t showcase every single savings account available, we stand by our recommendations as the highest tier of the best accounts in America.

 Why are Online Savings Accounts Better Than Traditional Ones?

 Traditional banks offer low rates on savings accounts.
 This is because they’re managing insanely large amounts of money and need to manage their risk profile.
 The less “guaranteed returns” they provide, the less risky their overall portfolio becomes.
 As a result, traditional banks only offer about .01-.10% interest on their savings accounts.
-A high yield account offers up to 4.70% interest on your savings.
+A high yield account offers up to 4.26% interest on your savings.
 Which is much higher than 10x the national average.
 Now you know why so many people are switching to a high-yield savings account.

 Is My Money Safe?